Since a very young age, I wanted to study something close to nature with a technological slant – this search led to my journey!

-She received the Canadian Commonwealth Scholarship to conduct her Master’s research at McGill University and continued her PhD in Bioresource Engineering at McGill.
-She is a recipient of various award including the Best PhD Thesis Award from The Canadian Society for Bioengineers (CSBE).
+Received the Canadian Commonwealth Scholarship to conduct my Master’s research at McGill University and continued PhD in Bioresource Engineering at McGill.
+I received various fellowships and awards including the Best PhD Thesis Award from The Canadian Society for Bioengineers (CSBE).

-Before coming to University of Missouri (MU), Krishnaswamy managed three salt fortification projects (funded by International Development Research Centre (IDRC), SL@B, Grand Challenges Canada, Bill & Melinda Gates Foundation) as part of her Postdoctoral Fellowship at University of Toronto.
+During my postdoctoral training, managed three salt fortification projects (funded by International Development Research Centre (IDRC), Saving Lives @Birth (SL@B), Grand Challenges Canada, Bill & Melinda Gates Foundation) at University of Toronto.
 Double Fortified Salt (DFS) with iron and iodine is reaching 60 million people in India facing malnutrition.
-DFS also slashed anemia rates in school children receiving the salt in their lunches.
+DFS slashed iron-deficiency anemia rates in children receiving fortified salt in their school lunches.

 Awards / Honors